 Future City Canada

 Future City starts with a question—how can we make the world a better place?
 To answer it, 6th, 7th, and 8th grade students imagine, research, design, and build cities of the future that showcase their solution to a citywide sustainability issue.
 Past topics have included stormwater management, urban agriculture, public spaces, and green energy.
-The 2020-2021 theme is Living on the Moon.

 This flexible, cross-curricular educational program gives students an opportunity to do the things that engineers do—identify problems; brainstorm ideas; design solutions; test, retest and build; and share their results.
 This process is called the engineering design process.
 With this at its center, Future City is an engaging way to build students’ 21st century skills.
 Students participating in Future City: